How and Why Do Succulents Change Color?

 How Sunlight Causes Succulents to Change Color

 In my experience here in Southern California, my succulents tend to change color as a result of more (or less) exposure to direct sunlight.
+Direct sun helps to bring out different colors in plants.

 This Crassula jade plant features hot pink colored tips if kept in direct sunlight.